-- Include in the Site Plan and Subdivision review processes and in the building codes a review and comment process for historic interests (e.g. Village Improvement Society, Historical Society, and Historic District Commission). - Create a historical resources map highlighting the 17th and 18th centuries, including stone walls, cellar holes, and cemeteries.
-Update walking tours. - Advocate for regulations to control development impacting public view sheds or Jaffrey's scenic hillsides and protect the slopes and view sheds of Mt.
-Monadnock, our community's single most treasured feature. - Adopt and promote the statewide barn tax abatement program

-- Acknowledge and protect the uniqueness of historic areas, such as Squantum and Cheshire Village, by promoting the establishment of Neighborhood Heritage Districts. - Recognize the historical and cultural significance of Jaffrey cemeteries by continuing a high-guality level of grounds maintenance and repair, as well as ensuring that landscaping beyond a cemetery's bounds does not impinge upon or otherwise compromise the usual and traditional solemnity and respectful nature expected of a cemetery.
+- Include in the Site Plan and Subdivision review processes and in the building codes a review and comment process for historic interests (e.g. Village Improvement Society, Historical Society, and Historic District Commission). - Create a historical resources map including stone walls, cellar holes, and cemeteries. - Advocate for regulations to control development impacting public view sheds or Jaffrey's scenic hillsides and protect the slopes and view sheds of Mt.
+Monadnock, our community's single most treasured feature. - Adopt and promote the statewide barn tax abatement program - Acknowledge and protect the uniqueness of historic areas, such as Squantum and Cheshire Village, by promoting the establishment of Neighborhood Heritage Districts. - Recognize the historical and cultural significance of Jaffrey cemeteries by continuing a high-quality level of grounds maintenance and repair, as well as ensuring that landscaping beyond a cemetery's bounds does not imping upon or otherwise compromise the usual and traditional solemnity and respectful nature expected of a cemetery. - Recognize the value of scenic roads in retaining Jaffrey's rural character.

-frey's rural character.